 The longevity and durability of metal roofing also is great for the environment and your home.
 Research has shown that approximately 20 billion pounds of asphalt shingles alone are taken to landfills every year.
 However, the steel used for metal roofing can use recycled steel.
 A metal roof can also be installed on top of your current roof without creating the waste from removing the roof already on your home.
 Metal roofs are also great for insulation by lowering air conditioning and heating bills for your residence.

-The long term value of a metal roof also adds value to your home.
+The long-term value of a metal roof also adds value to your home.
 While it may initially cost more than a traditional asphalt roof to install, metal roofs are similar in cost to other roof types such as tile, shake or slate.
 The difference is that the metal roofing material won’t break down like the other materials will.
 The warranty that accompanies most metal roofs is also much longer than those of traditional asphalt roofs at an astounding 30 to 50 years.

 Metal roofing is also fairly low maintenance.
 You don’t have to worry about shingles breaking loose in a storm.
-Aside from occasionally hosing it down from ground level there isn’t much else that you need to worry about when it comes to the care for your metal roof.
+Aside from occasionally hosing it down from ground level, there isn’t much else that you need to worry about when it comes to the care for your metal roof.

 Some of the appeal for other types of roof materials is the great variety of style options.
 However, most people don’t realize that metal roofs have a number of style options as well.
-Depending on your neighborhood and the type of home you own, certain styles of roof can be more favorable over others.
-However, with the wide variety of metal roof style options your home will still match your neighborhood and stay true to its style.
+Depending on your neighborhood and the type of home you own, certain styles of roofs can be more favorable to others.
+However, with the wide variety of metal roof style options, your home will still match your neighborhood and stay true to its style.
 Metal roofs can be made to look like shingles, tiles, and shake styles.
 With so many options to choose from you don’t have to worry about having an unsightly roof.

 Metal roofing can also come in a great variety of colors so you can not only customize the style of your roof but the color as well.
 This allows homeowners to pick a color that is complementary to the rest of the home as well as the neighborhood.